tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard2/tf.contrib.distributions.Chi2.md

 #### `tf.contrib.distributions.Chi2.param_static_shapes(cls, sample_shape)` {#Chi2.param_static_shapes}

-param_shapes with static (i.e. TensorShape) shapes.
+param_shapes with static (i.e. `TensorShape`) shapes.

+This is a class method that describes what key/value arguments are required to instantiate the given `Distribution` so that a particular shape is returned for that instance's call to `sample()`.
+Assumes that the sample's shape is known statically.

+Subclasses should override class method `_param_shapes` to return constant-valued tensors when constant values are fed.

 ##### Args: